micmurawski/big-array/README.md

 # Cloud Array

-`cloud-array` is an open-source Python library for storing and streaming large Numpy Arrays on local file systems and major cloud proviers CDNs.
+`cloud-array` is an open-source Python library for storing and streaming large Numpy Arrays on local file systems and major cloud providers CDNs.
+It automatically chunks a large array of data into arbitrary chunks sizes and uploads them into the targeted direcotry.

  ```python
 import numpy as np